SwedbankPay/developer.swedbankpay.com/payments/invoice/other-features.md

 Pay to make a purchase.
 The links will take you directly to the API description for the specific request.
 The diagram also shows in high level, the sequence of the process of a complete purchase.
-When dealing with credit card payments, 3-D Secure authentication of the cardholder is an essential topic.
-There are three alternative outcome of a credit card payment:
+When dealing with credit invoice payments, 3-D Secure authentication of the cardholder is an essential topic.
+There are three alternative outcome of a credit invoice payment:

 * 3-D Secure enabled - by default, 3-D Secure should be enabled, and Swedbank Pay will check if the card is enrolled with 3-D Secure.
 This depends on the